storybookjs/frontpage/src/content/recipes/@emotion/styled.md

 To share this theme with the components in Storybook, you'll need a [decorator](/docs/react/writing-stories/decorators).

-Below I created a new file in `.storybook` called `withTheme.decorator.js` that will wrap your stories with Styled Component's `ThemeProvider`.
+Below I created a new file in `.storybook` called `withTheme.decorator.js` that will wrap your stories with Emotion's `ThemeProvider`.

 ```js
 // .storybook/withTheme.decorator.js